gud3/yii2-helpers/README.md

     'controllerMap' => [
         'migrate' => [
             'class' => 'yii\console\controllers\MigrateController',
-            'templateFile' => '@vendor/gud3/yii2-heplers/migrations/templates/base.php'
+            'templateFile' => '@vendor/gud3/yii2-helpers/migrations/templates/base.php'
         ],
     ],
     ...
 ];
 ```

-If you need create index in table use `class Indexes` need extends of his and set and override the $indexes property.
+If you need create index in table use `class gud3\helpers\migrations\Indexes` need extends of his and set and override the $indexes property.
 Where key in array it is a table name and value it's column example:
 ```
 public $indexes = [